D-Roberts/icd-gen/README.md

     *3. Lens 1.
 Setting 1. there might be a bug in the batch loss calculation and/or plotting

-    *5. Put in the 2lyaer and train it on drift train - test to see if better generalization than 1 layer.
+    *5. Put in the 2lyaer and train it on drift train - test to see if better generalization than 1 layer. neah this won't work, too hard of a problem.
+Generate a 3-way interaction data gen example which is pointed to in the birth of transf as a case where need two layer and one will not do.

     Overall:
-    *7. Put DAM energies across the board.
+    *7. Put DAM energies across the board (pun intended).